The example counselling session

 Zed’s difficulties

 Zed faced so many difficulties.
 His gambling, stealing, and facing court.
 His “not remembering things” and his short temper.
 Perhaps he had suffered a brain injury in the car crash.
 How could he again find work, given that he had little education, no liking for any work he had done previously, no reference from a previous employer, and possibly a criminal record?
-At 29 years old, life had left him scarred and weighed down by a string of defeats.
+At 29, life had left him scarred and weighed down by a string of defeats.

 As I spoke with him, I felt so daunted by the challenges he would face in breaking free from his passionate attachment to gambling, finding a new job, repairing his relationship with his mother, and establishing a social life that would satisfy him.